-(3) Exemptions:
+(c) Exemptions

-- (a) Any independent study that is already part of the on-load faculty assignment - (b) Any independent study that assists the faculty with their class or lab (teaching/instruction).
+- (1) Any independent study that is already part of the on-load faculty assignment - (2) Any independent study that assists the faculty with their class or lab (teaching/instruction).

-(4) Procedures:
+(d) Procedures

-- (a) Faculty are responsible for maintaining documentation/totaling of accrued points, and requesting reimbursement, from the Department Chairperson.
-The chair will verify the total when a faculty member requests to use banked points. - (b) Documentation will include: - (1) Name of student - (2) Name/nature of dissertation/thesis/project/independent study - (3) Number of credits - (4) Semester/year activities were completed
+- (1) Faculty are responsible for maintaining documentation/totaling of accrued points, and requesting reimbursement, from the Department Chairperson.
+The chair will verify the total when a faculty member requests to use banked points.

+- (2) Documentation will include:

+- a.
+Name of student

+- b.
+Name/nature of dissertation/thesis/project/independent study

+- c.
+Number of credits

+- d.
+Semester/year activities were completed

-- (5) Faculty role in activities - (6) Dissertation chairs will document (through a dissertation committee composition form) each dissertation committee's chair as well as research methodologist - (c) Upon request for a course release, the chair, in consultation with the faculty member, will determine an appropriate semester (fall or spring only) for the course release to be taken.
+- e.
+Faculty role in activities

+- f.
+Dissertation chairs will document (through a dissertation committee composition form) each dissertation committee's chair as well as research methodologist

+- (3) Upon request for a course release, the chair, in consultation with the faculty member, will determine an appropriate semester (fall or spring only) for the course release to be taken.
 The Chair shall consider programmatic, instructional, and financial needs of the Department in terms of awarding a course release.
 There shall be no exchange of releases for monetary reimbursement.
-Only one course release will be allotted per year per faculty member. - (d) Since normal or regular faculty workload must add up to 100 percent each term, an approved alternative assignment, equivalent to the amount of effort for the course release, must be entered on the FARS. - (e) Final approval rests with the Dean for the College.
-In circumstances where available resources do not permit releases, the awarding of these assignments will be delayed until financial and personnel resources are available. - (f) Effective Spring 2017.
-Faculty in departments that currently have banking policies may opt to calculate points accrued during the past three years according to the current banking policy or transfer those points to this new policy. - (g) Upon retirement, any points accrued shall be forfeited. - (h) Points can only be used by the faculty member who earned them.

-Course releases derived from the Banking Policy should be understood as providing faculty members with additional time to devote to their scholarship.
+Only one course release will be allotted per academic year

+per faculty member.

+- (4) Since normal or regular faculty workload must add up to 100 percent each term, an approved alternative assignment, equivalent to the amount of effort for the course release, must be entered on the FARS. - (5) Final approval rests with the Dean for the College.
+In circumstances where available resources do not permit releases, the awarding of these assignments will be delayed until financial and personnel resources are available. - (6) Effective Spring 2017.
+Faculty in departments that currently have banking policies may opt to calculate points accrued during the past three years according to the current banking policy or transfer those points to this new policy. - (7) Upon retirement, any points accrued shall be forfeited. - (8) Points can only be used by the faculty member who earned them. - (9) Course releases derived from the Banking Policy should be understood as providing faculty members with additional time to devote to their scholarship.
 No one may claim credit for any work that is part of the assigned teaching workload or for which monetary compensation is received.
-No one may be assigned/paid an overload during a semester when he/she is taking a course reduction.
+No one may be assigned/paid an overload during a semester when they are taking a course reduction.

-14.14 Development/Use of Instructional Technology
+14.13 Development/Use of Instructional Technology

-- (a) "Instructional technology material" includes video and audio recordings, motion pictures, film strips, photographic and other similar visual materials, live video and audio transmissions, computer programs, computer assisted instructional course work, programmed instructional materials, three dimensional materials and exhibits, and combinations of the above materials, which are prepared or produced in whole or in part by a faculty member, and which are used to assist or enhance instruction. - (b) The University Administration and the UFF recognize the increasing development and use of technology, such as videotapes, interactive television, and computer software, to support teaching and learning and to enhance the fundamental relationship between faculty member and student.
+- (a) "Instructional technology material" includes video and audio recordings, motion pictures, film strips, photographic and other similar visual materials, live video and audio transmissions, computer programs, computer assisted instructional course work, programmed instructional materials, three dimensional materials and exhibits, and combinations of the above materials, which are prepared or produced in whole or in part by a faculty member, and which are used to assist or enhance instruction. - (b) The University Administration and the UFF recognize the increasing development and use of technology, such as video, interactive media, and computer software, to support teaching and learning and to enhance the fundamental relationship between faculty member and student.
 This technology may be used in the context of distance learning.
-Furthermore, the University Administration and the UFF also recognize that this technology should be used to the maximum mutual benefit of the University and the faculty member.
+Furthermore, the University Administration and the UFF also recognize that this technology should be used to the maximum mutual benefit of the University and the faculty member. - (c) The University Administration shall review the considerations stated in (1) through (4), below, which may be raised by faculty development and use of instructional technology/distance learning.